csuka/ansible_role_percona_xtradb_cluster/README.md

 First, the mysql user and group are set on the system.
 Then, the dependencies are installed.
 Since Percona is installed via the official Percona XtraDB repository, the GPG Keys are added.

 The python package [pymysql](https://pypi.org/project/PyMySQL) is required for certain Ansible mysql modules, so this is installed by default.
+It is installed via pip3, which is installed by default w setuptools.

 An override file for the mysql service is placed to set the maximum open files, which is by default 65535.
 The daemons are reloaded after the change.